Other ways to search: Events Calendar | UTHSC | UTHSC News

 November 26, 2024

-AI is reshaping assessment in health science education, offering tools for personalized, precise evaluations that highlight learner strengths and weaknesses.
-While AI enhances formative assessments, over-reliance can limit the development of critical thinking and adaptability—key skills for healthcare professionals.
-Educators must balance AI’s capabilities with robust teaching principles and the human connection vital to learning.
-This shift redefines their role from knowledge providers to guides in navigating and applying information within AI-supported, collaborative systems.
-By integrating AI thoughtfully, assessments can remain authentic, equitable, and effective while fostering deeper learning and professional growth.
+AI is reshaping assessment in health science education, providing tools for personalized, precise evaluations that help identify learner strengths and areas for improvement.
+While AI can enhance formative assessment, relying on it too heavily may limit the development of critical thinking and adaptability—skills essential for healthcare practice.
+Educators play a key role in maintaining the integrity of assessment by combining AI tools with sound instructional practices and the human connection that supports meaningful learning.
+This shift redefines their role—from delivering content to guiding students in navigating, analyzing, and applying information within AI-supported, team-based environments.
+When used with intention, AI can strengthen learning and support professional growth without compromising educational quality.

-Use the comments section below to let us know your ideas about competency-based assessment.
+Use the comments section below to let us know your ideas about assessing with artificial intelligence.

 • AI is highly effective in facilitating formative assessments, but its improper application can prevent students from identifying and addressing their own weaknesses, thereby limiting the learning that emerges from grappling with uncertainty and diverse thought processes.